TypeRocket/docs/v5/models.md

 ---

+## Before Starting

+In most cases, your models will work as you intend.
+However, it is important to note the ORM is designed to work with WordPress as best it can while at the same time feeling like a true ORM.

+Models that extend `WPPost`, `WPTerm`, `WPUser`, and `WPComment` are different from the base model class.
+These models use the core WordPress functions to `create`, `update`, and `delete`.
+This is by design to make the ORM more compatible with WordPress itself.
+So, when taking any of these actions, keep in mind your results may not be what you expect.
+When running queries on these models everything should work as expected.

+Also, `WPOption` is not designed to work like a true model.
+It is designed to act as a key value store model.
+It does not pull records like you may expect.
+When running queries on this model you may get odd results.

 ## About Models

 Models are object representations of database tables and how you want them to behave.
 For example, if you have a table called `wp_docs` with the columns `id` (primary), `version`, `title`, `json`, `created_at`, `modified_at`, and `slug` you can create a model to access and manipulate it.